650 Minnesota COVID-19 cases, 2 deaths reported

 The daily number of deaths reported has remained in the single digits every day since July 2 — with Monday's reported deaths including two residents of long-term care or assisted-living facilities.

-While 77% of the state’s COVID-19 deaths have involved residents of long-term care or assisted living facilities, that disparity has leveled off this summer.
+While 77% of the state's COVID-19 deaths have involved residents of those facilities, that disparity has leveled off this summer.
 Deaths have been almost as likely to involve people living in their own homes as they have long-term care facilities for much of July.

 The seven-day average case count of 671 is based on daily cases reported by the COVID Tracking Project, which is the source the state of New York uses to determine whether to issue travel restrictions on other states.
 Minnesota is likely to yo-yo back on that travel restriction list when it is announced Tuesday, after having been removed from it a week ago.